Help01/actorswiki/Scene-organization.md

 In the picture (see below) I want the Scene Kernel, the Scene Camera and the scene with room to be added to the scene.
 ![Стартер 2](https://i.gyazo.com/b96b3c8ea695dd0bedb384f237d1dad0.png)
-How to work with the scene, if there is no camera added to it and it is very necessary?
+How to work with the scene if there is no camera added to it but a camera is very necessary?
+You can easily drag the camera scene into the hierarchy.
+When you start the game from the editor, the framework will detect that such a scene already exists and will not re-add it.

-to be continued =)